 - colors are uniform throughout the pipe

 - contains no lead or phthalates (no harmful materials)

+Although you can choose to buy your furniture grade PVC from the manufacturer of your choice, we recommend our supplier, C & S Plastics.
+We provide their contact information in our plans.
 We did not skimp when we selected the materials for our obstacles.
 There is no comparison to what you would find available at your local hardware store.
 We also found that the ability of our obstacles to flex have made them a safer obstacle for horse and rider - if a horse decides to shove against the obstacle, it has enough "give" to prevent injury with enough stability to not come apart during the attempt.